Spencer Steer Preview, Player Props: Reds vs. Diamondbacks

 Spencer Steer At The Plate

-- Among qualified hitters in MLB action, he ranks 41st in batting average, 28th in on-base percentage, and 46th in slugging.
+- Among qualifying hitters in baseball, he ranks 43rd in batting average, 26th in on-base percentage, and 50th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.